 Procedure of the unfair labour practice examination applies two-tiered system in principle and the Central Labour Relations Commission reexamines into objections raised by parties against judgment of the first hearing of Prefectural Labour Relations Commission (relief order).
-Besides, it provides the first trial (in this case, it refers to the first trial system) on national important cases and the cases of unfair labour practice relating to the Agency Engaged in Administrative Execution.
+Besides, it provides the first trial (in this case, it refers to the first trial system) on national important cases and the cases of unfair labour practice relating to the specified incorporated administrative agency and the National Forestry Business.

-Further, parties can file of an action with the court for the revocation of the order of the Labour Relations Commission.
+Further, parties can bring withdrawal against the order of the Labour Relations Commission.

-[2] Conciliation, mediation of labour disputes
+[2] Conciliation, mediation and arbitration of labour disturbance

-According to the Labour Relations Adjustment Act, in case labour dispute has occurred between parties relating to labour matters, it plans to settle that.
+According to the Labour Relations Adjustment Act, in case labour dispute has happened between parties relating to labour matters, it plans to resolve that.

 Prefectural Labour Relations Commission handles cases relating to only a single prefecture.
-However, the Central Labour Relations Commission handles cases which span 2 or more prefectures, cases included in national important issues and cases relating to the Agency Engaged in Administrative Execution.
+However, the Central Labour Relations Commission handles cases relating to 2 prefectures or more, cases included in national important problems and cases relating to the specified incorporated administrative agency and the National Forestry Business.